Freedom Camping in Wellington

 Set above the Tauherenikau River, this picturesque DoC campsite is ideal for those looking to do some hikes.
 Those with campervans can park at the road end, while those with tents can walk along a short track to a grassy area surrounded by regenerating bush.

 Location: 15 minutes from Featherston, via Wakefield Sreet, Underhill Road then Bucks Road to end.
-5km of gravel with steep sections.
+5km (3 miles) of gravel with steep sections.